Battle of Nyala: Origin in Darfur

 The history of conflicts in Sudan has consisted of foreign invasions and resistance, ethnic tensions, religious disputes, and competition over resources.
 In its modern history, two civil wars between the central government and the southern regions killed 1.5 million people, and a continuing conflict in the western region of Darfur has displaced two million people and killed more than 200,000 people.
 Since independence in 1956, Sudan has had more than fifteen military coups and it has also been ruled by the military for the majority of the republic's existence, with only brief periods of democratic civilian parliamentary rule.

 Before the War

 Nyala was one of the largest havens for internally displaced persons (IDPs) in Darfur during the War in Darfur, and was also greatly targeted by warring armies.
-This has caused Nyala to be a city with an excessive amount of wars and battles between the last few decades.
+This has caused Nyala to be a city with an excessive number of wars and battles between the last few decades.